Understanding Your Insurance Benefits: A Complete Guide to ABA Therapy Coverage

 Understanding Your Specific Benefits

-While most plans cover ABA therapy, the details of your coverage can vary significantly.
-Here are key aspects to understand:
+Most plans cover ABA therapy.
+But the details differ.
+Here are key things to know:

 Prior Authorization Requirements